iifl-logo

 Our audit procedures include the following substantive procedures:

-• Obtained details of completed tax assessments and demands for the year ended March 31, 2024 from the management to understand managements underlying assumptions in estimating the tax provision and the possible outcome of the disputes.
+• Obtained details of completed tax assessments and demands up to March 31, 2025 from the management to understand managements underlying assumptions in estimating the tax provision and the possible outcome of the disputes.

 • Discussed with appropriate senior management and evaluated managements underlying key assumptions in estimating the tax provisions. • Legal precedence and other rulings in evaluating managements position on these uncertain tax positions were also considered.